If you haven’t noticed I’ve been talking a lot more about business building lately than I have in the past.

 Two years ago I was unhappy, clueless, and didn’t know how to get the things I wanted in life.

-Now?
-I’ve traveled the world, built a business around things I actually like doing, and have the freedom to pretty much do whatever I want.
+I’ve traveled the world, built a business around things I actually like doing and have the freedom to pretty much do whatever I want.

-This post is one that many of you have been hounding me on for awhile (see comments).
+This post is one that many of you have been hounding me on for a while.
 This is the post where I will actually reveal some of the financial details surrounding my income.

 - It helps build my credibility.
 You guys saw me when I was making ZERO at the end of 2009.
 To get where I am now feels pretty good.
 Still a long way to go, but I’m making progress.